 Replace account_name with the account which password you wish to change, and in new_password, add the password you want to keep.
 For instance, I have changed my Test account password to MyPassword.

-Just like the CMD, you can also use PowerShell to change Windows 10 administrator password.
+Like the CMD, you can also use PowerShell or Windows Terminal to change Windows 11/10 administrator password.
 However, this step requires you to run some complicated commands.
 But the below guide have you covered:

 Go to the Windows search bar and type down Windows PowerShell.
 Next, right-click on it and select Run as administrator.